Black Locust

 Black Locust (Robinia pseudoacacia) BARE ROOT TREES WILL BEGIN SHIPPING OCT/NOV.

 Livestock adore the leaves and will happily snack on any limbs you cut for them.
 These trees respond well to coppicing and grow back with vigor.
 It is also important to note that the flowers on this tree are very beautiful and edible, they look similar to pea or bean flowers.
+Bees also love the flowers.
+If you're going to eat them be sure to get them fresh, right after they open.
 Black locust is native to the eastern united stated although the exact extent of its native range is not completely understood.

 These trees are roughly 1 foot or taller